Kia Stonic review

 The relatively pedestrian performance of the Kia Stonic means it doesn’t get whacked with outrageous insurance premiums.
 Group ratings are 10 to 14 across the range, which is similar to the Renault Captur.

 The old days of disastrous depreciation seem to be behind Kia.
-While the residual values of your Stonic won’t match the best in class (the SEAT Arona, for example), it should perform in the same ballpark as the Nissan Juke/Renault Captur pairing – possibly even a little better, according to some used car value pundit.
+While the residual values of your Stonic won’t match the best in class (the SEAT Arona, for example), it should perform in the same ballpark as the Nissan Juke/Renault Captur pairing – possibly even a little better, according to some used car value pundits.

 Interior, design and technology